pingcap/docs-cn/v2.1-legacy/tools/tidb-binlog-cluster.md

         ```toml
         # downstream storage, equal to --dest-db-type
-        # Valid values are "mysql", "pb", "kafka", and "flash".
+        # Valid values are "mysql", "tidb", "file", and "kafka".
         db-type = "pb"

         # Uncomment this if you want to use `pb` or `sql` as `db-type`.
         # `Compress` compresses the output file, like the `pb` and `sql` file.
 Now it supports the `gzip` algorithm only.
         # The value can be `gzip`.
 Leave it empty to disable compression.
         [syncer.to]
         compression = ""
         # default data directory: "{{ deploy_dir }}/data.drainer"